This condition is to ensure that all licensed premises ensure they do not sell alcohol to minors.

 - The premises licence holder or club premises certificate holder must ensure that an age verification policy is adopted in respect of the premises in relation to the sale or supply of alcohol.

-(2) The designated premises supervisor in relation to the premises licence must ensure that the supply of alcohol at the premises is carried on in accordance with the age verification policy.
+- The designated premises supervisor for the premises licence must ensure that the supply of alcohol at the premises is carried out to meet the age verification policy.

-(3) The policy must require individuals who appear to the responsible person to be under 18 years of age (or such older age as may be specified in the policy) to produce identification with their photo, date of birth and either (a) a holographic mark, or (b) an ultraviolet feature on request, before being served alcohol.
+- The policy must require individuals who look to be under 18 years of age (or as old as specified in the policy) to produce identification with their photo, date of birth and a holographic mark or an ultraviolet feature on request, before being served alcohol.

 Guidance relating to this condition

-The premises licence holder or club premises certificate holder must ensure that staff (in particular, staff who are involved in the supply of alcohol) are made aware of the existence and content of the age verification policy which applies by the premises.
+The premises licence holder or club premises certificate holder must ensure that staff (in particular, staff who are involved in the supply of alcohol) know about the premises' age verification policy.

-The designated premises supervisor (where there is one) must ensure that the supply of alcohol at the premises is carried on in accordance with the age verification policy.
-This means that the DPS has personal responsibility for ensuring that staff are not only aware of, but are also applying, the age verification policy.
+The designated premises supervisor (if there is one) must ensure that the supply of alcohol at the premises is carried on in accordance with the age verification policy.
+This means that the DPS has personal responsibility for ensuring that staff are aware of and are also applying the age verification policy.

-It is acceptable, and indeed encouraged, for premises to have an age verification policy which requires individuals who appear to the responsible person to be under an age greater than 18 to produce such identification on request.
-For example, if premises have a policy that requires any individual that appears to be under the age of 21 to produce identification that meets the criteria listed above.
+It is acceptable for premises to have an age verification policy which requires individuals who appear to the responsible person to be under an age greater than 18 to produce such identification on request.
+For example, if premises have a policy that requires any individual that appears to be under the age of 21 to produce identification that meets the criteria.

-Licence holders should consider carefully what steps they are required to take to comply with the age verification requirements under the 2003 Act in relation to sales of alcohol made remotely.
+Licence holders should consider what steps they need to take to comply with the age verification requirements under the 2003 Act in relation to sales of alcohol made remotely.
 These include sales made online, by telephone and mail order sales, and alcohol delivery services.
-Each of these sales must comply with the requirements of the 2003 Act.
+Each of these sales must comply with the requirements of the 2003 act.